jraleman/cv/index.md

 > - Integrated real-time video and chat functionality, increasing patient-doctor engagement by 35% and contributing to a $250k annual revenue growth.

+> - Mentored 3 junior engineers and guided their professional development through pair programming, code reviews, and knowledge-sharing sessions.

-> - Recruited, trained and provided mentorship to a team of 3 developers, improving code quality and reducing bugs by 50%, which accelerated release cycles by 30%.
+> - Improved code quality and reduced bugs by 50%, which accelerated release cycles by 30%.

 > - Implemented an asynchronous wrapper for API calls for POST, PUT, DELETE and GET methods.

+> - Managed cloud infrastructure on AWS, leveraging services such as EC2, S3, and Lambda to ensure application scalability and reliability.

+> - Led back-end development in PHP and the CodeIgniter framework, establishing best coding practices and standards for robust, maintainable codebases.

+> - Integrated and optimized QuickBlox for real-time chat and video functionalities, enhancing end-user communication and collaboration features.

-> - Responsible for design and development of various react-native components such as tab bars, autocomplete address field, image picker, date picker, sign-in/out features, profile management, social media integration, and navigation using react-router.
+> - Responsible for design and development of various React Native components such as tab bars, autocomplete address field, image picker, date picker, sign-in/out features, profile management, social media integration, and navigation using react-router.

 > - Implementation of push notifications to notify doctors of updates on appointments.